 Growing your own!

-In a time where technology is a large part of day to day life, working an allotment is not only a way of growing your own fresh produce, it is also a great way of getting outside and in the fresh air, a good source of exercise, an opportunity to make new friends and beneficial for the environment.
+In today’s busy world where we are all too frequently’too busy’ to find time for anything else, committing yourself to working an allotment is not only a way of growing your own fresh produce, but also a great way of getting outside into the fresh air, and taking that bit of extra exercise so many of us need.
+It is also an opportunity to make new friends and do your ‘Bit’ for the environment.

-Over the last few years, Worcester City Council has worked in partnership with the Worcester Allotment Forum to provide a high standard of service and an environment where tenants can enjoy our allotments and pass skills and produce on to their friends and families and participate in being part of a city wide community all sharing a mutual interest and passion.
+Over the last few years, Worcester City Council has worked hard, closely supported by the Worcester Allotment Forum, to provide a high standard of service and an environment where tenants can enjoy our allotments, whilst also passing on skills and produce on to their friends and families.

 Fancy an allotment?

-There are over 25 Worcester City Council allotment sites across the city – for a map and information about each site’s representative please go to the Sites page.
+There are 23 Worcester City Council managed allotment sites across the city – for a map and information about each site’s representative please go to the Sites page.